Five Simple Steps to Wellbeing

 Paying more attention to the little things and being ‘in the moment’ is a great way to boost your mood.
 Try something new, take a different route home after a lecture or take some photographs.

 Continuing to learn can increase self-esteem, offer opportunities to connect with others, and can help you to become more active.
 You’re already in university, but think about learning something fun outside your course.
-Join a society, learn a new skill or pick up something a little different to read in the library!
+Join a society, learn a new skill or pick up something a little different to read in the library.
+You might even qualify for a bursary to support your additional learning.

-The Sustainability Delivery Team look after allotments on each UWTSD campus.
-Get involved and learn how to grow healthy food by getting with touch firstname.lastname@example.org
+The Sustainability Delivery Team looks after allotments on all UWTSD’s campuses.
+Get involved and learn how to grow healthy food by getting in touch with email@example.com.

-Keep an eye on @UWTSDStudents for opportunities to enrol onto the next INSPIRE Sustainability course.
+Keep an eye on @UWTSDStudents for opportunities to register for the next INSPIRE Sustainability certificate.

 It has been reported that those who show a greater interest in helping others are often happier themselves.
 Try increasing your wellbeing by getting involved in the university community.
 There are a number of community-focused initiatives you can get involved with: